raspberrypilearning/build-your-own-weather-station/en/step_8.md

 # Wind direction

-A wind vane shows the direction from which the wind is coming, not where it's going; this can be confusing because TV weather maps show the opposite.
+A wind vane shows the direction from which the wind is coming, not where it's going; this can be confusing because the arrows on TV weather maps show the opposite.
 It works by the wind exerting force on a vertical blade which rotates to find the position of least resistance; this position is then aligned with the direction of the oncoming wind.

 The wind vane is more complex than the rain gauge or anemometer.
-It does use reed switches and magnets, but it works in a completely different way.
+It does use reed switches and a rotating magnet, but it works in a completely different way.

 If you look inside the recommended wind vane, you'll see there are eight reed switches arranged like the spokes of a wheel.

 ![](images/wind_vane_reed.png)

 There are also eight resistors in the wind vane, and as the magnet rotates, different reed switches will open and close and thus switch their corresponding resistor in and out of the circuit.
-Resistors are small components that resist/reduce the flow of electrical current but don't stop it; at the same time they also reduce the voltage moving through the circuit.
-Resistors can have different values; a low resistance value would let almost all voltage/current through, but a high resistance value would let very little through.
+Resistors are small components that resist/reduce the flow of electrical current but don't stop it.
+Resistors can have different values; a low resistance value would let almost all current through, but a high resistance value would let very little through.
+The most common uses for resistors are to protect components from being damaged by too high a current, and to divide the voltage between different parts of a circuit.

 Each of the eight resistors have different values which you should see printed in white text next to them (e.g. you can see 8.2K on the right).
 This allows the wind vane to have 16 possible combinations of resistance, since the magnet is able to close two reed switches when halfway between them.
 More information can be found in the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf).